anywhichway/nano-memoize/README.md

 Use the code in the [`browser`](browser/) directory for the browser

-Since most devs are running a build pipeline, the code is not transpiled, although it is browserified
+The code is hand-crafted to run across all browsers all the way back to IE 11.
+No transpiling is necessary.

 # API